 Their unique name comes from the true story of a clipper ship captained by Mary Patten.
 In 1857, despite being pregnant, caring for her sick husband, and fighting off mutiny from the first mate, Mary successfully navigated the ship, Neptune's Car, around Cape Horn to San Francisco.

 Steve comes from a musical family, from a grandfather who played guitar, banjo, and ukulele, to his brother, a founding member of Old Crow Medicine Show.
-He's an award-winning guitar player who can play just about anything with strings; from his first gig at age thirteen, to his ten-year association with Holly, he's played all kinds of music including rock, country, jazz, funk, blues, and, of course, folk.
+He's an award-winning guitar player; from his first gig at age thirteen, to his twelve-year association with Holly, he's played all kinds of music including rock, country, jazz, funk, blues, and, of course, folk.
 Holly played music all through school, then took a twenty-year hiatus to raise her kids.
 She started writing music for her children's lessons – "In the Blue Room" (Letters from the Road), grew out of a lesson about the constellations.
 After a successful open mike appearance, she jumped back into performing.
 You can hear several influences in Steve and Holly's music, from vivid story songs like John Prine's, to intricate guitar work inspired by Tony Rice.

 Whether they're playing an intimate house concert or on the main stage at the Falcon Ridge Folk Festival, you'll love their welcoming presence and song variety.
 They've shared the stage with Bill Staines, Anne Hills, Archie Fisher, and many others.
 Their songs have charted on the Folk-DJ list – in 2015, The 45th Parallel was number twenty on the CD chart; quite impressive when you realize DJs receive hundreds of CDs a year.
 Public radio's popular CarTalk has featured their songs three times.